enegalan/request-manager/README.md

   - `requestKey` (string|number|Function, optional): Key to identify duplicate requests.
 If provided, requests with the same key will cancel previous ones.
 Can be a string, number, or function that returns a key.
   - `noCancel` (boolean): If true, this request will not cancel previous requests with the same ID, allowing concurrent requests
   - Any other properties are passed as axios options (method, headers, params, data, etc.)
+- `axiosInstance` (Object, optional): Custom axios instance to use.
+If not provided, uses the global `axios` object.

 **Returns:** Promise that resolves/rejects based on the most recent request